 Annotation was carried out by professional annotators based in the United States, with prior experience in language evaluation tasks.
 Annotators were provided with detailed instructions, examples, and an opportunity to ask clarifying questions and provide annotation samples for review before starting the annotation process.
+They were compensated at fair rates above US minimum wage.
 All annotation tasks involved judgments of textual consistency and did not expose annotators to harmful content.

 They were provided the following guidelines: